Austin-Tracy/Scheduling-Application/README.md

 This application allows you to manage users, customers, and appointment schedules.

 ## Dependencies
-- JavaFX: Graphics and media packages that allow faster development time and create a cross-platform desktop application that works seamlessly across multiple operating systems.
+- JavaFX: Graphics and media packages that allow faster development time and create a cross-platform desktop application.

 - JDBC: Java Database Connectivity API was used to connect to a MySQL database instance, increase performance through PreparedStatements, and improve security through SQL query sanitization.

 ## Development